MICS-Lab/novae/docs/tutorials/input_modes.md

 Depending on your data and preferences, you can use 4 types of inputs.
 Specifically, it depends on whether (i) you have one or multiple slides and (ii) you prefer to concatenate your data.

-!!! info
+!!! info "Data type"
-    In all cases, the data structure is [AnnData](https://anndata.readthedocs.io/en/latest/).
-We may support MuData in the future.
+    In all cases below, we use the [AnnData](https://anndata.readthedocs.io/en/latest/) data structure, and we support any type for `adata.X` (including Dask or backed mode).
+See more details [here](../../advice/#handling-large-datasets).

 ## 1. One slide mode